 Founders—Pause for Breath!
 Effective Founders Take Time to Breathe Consciously

 The 2012 meditation startup, Calm raised $27 million in June 2018, which shows just how significant this niche sector has become.
 Calm offers a mindfulness breathing app that has had over 26 million downloads, and offers other products, with plans to offer Calm branded clothing, home-ware, hotels and more, hence this new funding.
 Calm partners with XpresSpa at all major U.S. airports.

 Disclosure: I have been practicing Insight Meditation (focuses on mindfulness & true nature of reality) for twenty years or so, but I still struggle to focus on my breath for the twenty-five minutes that I spend sitting most mornings, without all kinds of thoughts distracting me.
 You might think that it would be easy to clear your monkey brain for such a short space of time.
 It’s not, and particularly if you are new to the practice.
 I tell founders—pause for breath!

 Founders who take a breath consciously don’t have to be students of Buddhism to meditate, though a deeper appreciation of meditation will come through study.
-An uncommitted way to make a start is by searching online for the two words ‘meditation’ and ‘entrepreneur’ together.
+An uncommitted way to make a start is to search online for the two words ‘meditation’ and ‘entrepreneur’ together.
 You will be surprised how many links there are—not only to free and paid apps, but also to entrepreneurs who meditate, benefits, courses, guided meditations, neurological evidence, meditation timers, and more.

 A simple free tool is called xhalr.com—a moving graphic that you watch to focus on your breath—inhaling and exhaling.
 Even as someone who has been practicing for a long time, I’ve found it very helpful to have the tool available.
-It is slightly mesmerizing, and it may be that effect that keeps you focused on your breath, for a minute, three minutes, or as long as you want.
+It is slightly mesmerizing, and it may keep you focused on your breath, for as long as you want.